NicMcPhee/web-sockets-example/DEPLOYMENT.md

 - Go to [Digital Ocean](https://www.digitalocean.com).
 - You _can_ create an account without adding billing information.
 - You _cannot_ create any droplets without "activating" your account (by adding billing info).
-- You _do_ get $100 of free credit for D.O. through [the Github StudentPack](https://education.github.com/pack).
+- You _do_ get $100 of free credit for Digital Ocean through [the Github StudentPack](https://education.github.com/pack).
 Be sure to redeem it.
+That should easily get you through the semester with room to spare.

 ## Step 2: Creating a droplet

 - Go to
   [this link](https://cloud.digitalocean.com/droplets/new?image=docker-20-04&app=docker&size=s-1vcpu-1gb&options=install_agent).
-  It should bring you to the Create Droplets page with the Docker marketplace image selected and the $5/month basic plan selected.
+  It should bring you to the Create Droplets page with the Docker marketplace image selected and the $6/month basic plan selected.
   If those are not selected, please select them.
+  - You may find that the next size of ($12/month) provides better performance, especially as your project grows more complex.
 - Stick with the default datacenter / region (probably one of the U.S. options).
 - Scroll down and choose "Password" under Authentication.
 Enter a password here, this will be the password for the `root` user.